 Siberian husky puppies for sale in South Africa

-**Puppies!
 Siberian Husky Puppies.
-Grey/white, black/white, silver/white, copper/white.
-Blue eyes, bi-eyes and brown eyes.
+Males and females.
 KUSA registered, micro-chipped, vaccinated and dewormed.
 Vet checked.
 Puppy starter pack included.
 We fly puppies from Bloemfontein to all major airports in South Africa.
 Breeding restrictions on pet/companion puppies only.
 Show/breeding quality puppies available.
 Puppies will be ready to go from the end of August 2014.
 Contact

 The word "husky" covers all the sledding breeds.
 Alaskan Malamutes, Samoyeds, Eskimo dogs, and gimmiq's are also huskies.

 Fur traders took Siberian Huskies to Alaska where the breed was developed for the sport of dog sled racing in the early 1900's.

 These lively, outdoor dogs need a big yard and lots & lots of exercise.

 Not an aggressive breed, they get on well with people, and would enjoy being "worked" in a training class.
 They are friendly, outgoing and mischievous.

 Siberian Huskies are still used today as sled dogs and for the sport of sled-racing.
 Six dogs are often harnessed together.

 The Siberian Husky is a medium-sized, strongly built dog.
 He looks a little like a fox, with erect ears, sharp, alert face, and bushy tail.
 The eyes can be brown, blue, or mixed colours.

 Height at shoulder: males 53 - 60 cm, females 51 - 56 cm.